 Make sure to arrive early to secure your spot behind the barriers along the route, where you’ll be able to watch the parade.
 Pride in London is the city’s biggest one-day event, so the streets get very busy with people wanting to support and see the parade – follow our guide to staying safe.

-The busiest area tends to be Oxford Street, so try and pick a quieter spot such as lower down on Regent Street to get a good view.
+The busiest area tends to be around Oxford Circus, so try and pick a quieter spot such as lower down on Regent Street to get a good view.